Aqua Zumba adds splash to that Latin dance workout

-NEW YORK Zumba, the Latin-inspired dance fitness craze, has attracted millions of followers worldwide with its call to ditch the workout and join the party.
+NEW YORK, July 16 Zumba, the Latin-inspired dance fitness craze, has attracted millions of followers worldwide with its call to ditch the workout and join the party.

 Now Aqua Zumba is taking that party to the pool, with a low-impact exercise class that strives not to throw cold water on Zumba's good time and sexy edge.